Why is remarketing key in dealerships' used vehicle stock?

 3.3 How to combine them in the sales funnel

-In initial phases: Up-sell based on searches
+In the early stages: Up-sell based on searches

-After interest: Cross-sell of after-sales services
+After interest: Cross-sell of aftersales services

 4.2 Audience setup